 Standing in the 100-degree heat at the Skokie Fourth of July parade on Oakton Street and waving that little plastic American flag, my mind wandered and sauntered off its sometime vegetative state.
 Maybe it was that sun bearing down worse than one of my former bosses.
 Maybe it was that I had long run out of flavored water (tasty yet with zero calories, no less)?
 Maybe that it was that I coveted the ice cream in the parlor across the street?
 I do not know.
 All I know is that I marveled at all there is to do in this enclave.

-I mean there is a judo store for those who want to do judo, a Dollar Store for those who want to spend a dollar, or two, a park district with a swimming pool and the Swift for those who want to take a ride downtown, or to the McDonald's on Dempster Street, or maybe even to Kauffman's Bagel Bakery, whenever it gets rebuilt.
+I mean there is a judo store for those who want to do judo, a for those who want to spend a dollar, or two, a park district with a swimming pool and the Swift for those who want to take a ride downtown, or to the McDonald's on Dempster Street, or maybe even to Kauffman's Bagel Bakery,

 All I know is that there is a lot do for the enquiring mind and for those others as well.
 Me?
 I am a simple soul, born of humble origins and beginnings.
 So my tastes run from the mundane into the extreme.
 (What this has to do with any of this?
 I do not know, but I put it in because it sounded good.)

 Anyway, there are a few things I'd like to add to the mix and to the pile of things to do in our enclave and little corner of the world, Skokie, Illinois, zip codes 60076 and 60077.